 Applicants must demonstrate the project’s effectiveness by including as many diverse groups and individuals as possible and should reflect the demographics of the neighborhood/community, including youth, seniors, renters, homeowners, and business organizations.
 Documentation of support from community associations and/or stakeholders is encouraged.

 Applicants must demonstrate the ability to obtain widespread and diverse match contributions of cash, volunteer labor, donated professional services, and donated materials as indicators of community support.
 Community groups must show that they can raise their matching funds within 12 months.
 They must also show a project timeline.
 Proposals that demonstrate a maintenance assistance plan will receive higher consideration.

 Applicants should provide goals and objectives must identify how they will measure project success with specific outcomes, both tangible and/or intangible results.

 Community Matching Fund Requirements

-- Awards will not be made to individual persons, individual businesses, government agencies, political groups, district councils, school districts, newspapers, organizations outside the City of Alexandria, or applicants who have failed to successfully carry out projects awarded in the two preceding years.
+- Awards will not be made to government agencies, political groups, district councils, school districts, newspapers, organizations outside the City of Alexandria, or applicants who have failed to successfully carry out projects awarded in the two preceding years.

 - Awards will not be made to duplicate an existing public or private program, support programs or services, pay for operating expenses not directly related to the awarded project, or to purchase land or buildings.

 - Community groups can have only one match award at a time.
 Proposals not accepted one year can be submitted again the following year if it meets all requirements.